NilFoundation/proof-market-toolchain/gitbook-docs/market/front-end.md

 ## Creating an account

-To interact with the Proof Market, create an account at [proof.market](https://proof.market/#/register) or [through the command-line interface](cmd-reference/user.md).
+To interact with Proof Market, create an account at [proof.market](https://proof.market/#/register) or [through the command-line interface](cmd-reference/user.md).
 Without an account, you can view the exchange, but you won't be able to post orders to buy or sell proofs.